 Choosing the proper camshaft would be the most important requirement for a blower motor.
 An improper cam will cause a variety of problems that can easily be avoided by following a few simple guidelines.
 Hydraulic cams are recommended if you intend to drive the vehicle frequently, require little or no maintenance, and the maximum engine RPMs are kept around 6500 or lower.
 Roller rocker arms are recommended.
 Flat tappet and roller cams are recommended for high performance applications especially where the engine will see high RPMs.
 Exact camshaft specifications vary depending on the performance level you wish to attain.
 There our ten common different types or Stages of cam grinds specifically made for blower motors.
 If you wish to purchase your cam from one of the many fine camshaft manufactures, we suggest using our camshaft specs as a guideline.
 Extremely high lift and long duration cams are recommended for high RPM, high performance racing only.

 The lobe center of the cam will play an important role in determining the performance characteristics of an engine.
 Wide lobe centers (112 to 114 degrees etc.) will create higher cylinder pressure providing more horsepower with cooler burning fuel such as alcohol and methanol.
-We have found 110lc to produce the best overall power on gasoline.
+We have found 110 degree lobe center to produce the best overall power on gasoline.

 Whatever cam you choose, make sure that it will operate and perform properly in the RPM range required for your application.